An Evolutionary Theory for the Variability Hypothesis: A Theory for Differences in Variability Between Sexes

 In very general terms, the first principle of the theory introduced here is this:

-{\bf SELECTIVITY-VARIABILITY PRINCIPLE.} {\em In a species with two sexes A and B, both of which are needed for reproduction, suppose that sex A is relatively {\bf selective}, i.e., will mate only with a top tier (less than half) of B candidates.
+\textbf{\textsc{Selectivity-Variability Principle.}} {\em In a species with two sexes A and B, both of which are needed for reproduction, suppose that sex A is relatively {\bf selective}, i.e., will mate only with a top tier (less than half) of B candidates.
 Then from one generation to the next, among subpopulations of B with comparable average attributes, those with {\bf greater variability} will tend to prevail over those with lesser variability.
-Conversely, if A is relatively {\bf non-selective}, accepting all but a bottom fraction (less than half) of the opposite sex, then subpopulations of B with {\bf lesser variability} will tend to prevail over those with comparable means and greater variability. } \\
+Conversely, if A is relatively {\bf non-selective}, accepting all but a bottom fraction (more than half) of the opposite sex, then subpopulations of B with {\bf lesser variability} will tend to prevail over those with comparable means and greater variability. } \\

-Note that this theory makes no assumptions about differences in means between the sexes, nor does it presume that one sex is selective and the other non-selective.
-In contrast to other related notions such as ``the sex that experiences more intense...vetting by the other sex will tend to show greater within-sex variation on many traits" \cite[p.~176]{vob3}, the selectivity theory above does not rely on comparisons between the sexes.
-If both sexes of a species happen to be selective, for instance, then the selectivity theory predicts that the best evolutionary strategy for each is to tend toward greater variability.
+Note that this principle does not make any assumptions about inherent differences in means or other attributes between the sexes.
+For instance, it does not presume that one sex is selective and the other non-selective, or even that one sex is more selective than the other, unlike Bateman's principle \cite{novob11}, for example, or other related theories such as ``the sex that experiences more intense...vetting by the other sex will tend to show greater within-sex variation on many traits" \cite[p.~176]{vob3}.
+If both sexes of a species happen to be selective, the selectivity-variability principle here predicts that the best evolutionary strategy for each is to tend toward greater variability.